d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 one set for training,
 a second for hyperparameter seclection, and the third reserved for the final evaluation.
-We elide these details for now but revise them later in :numref:`chap_optimization`.
+We elide these details for now but will revise them later.

 ```{.python .input  n=15}
 %%tab all